-While this is not legally required in all cases, it should be considered despite the possibility of it affecting tenants – or resale value.
+While this is not legally required in all cases, it should be considered despite the possibility of it affecting tenancy rates – or resale value.

 Better safe than sorry!

-The government‘s strong stance is likely a result of the same thinking – not all so-called “combustible” cladding is the same.
+The government‘s strong stance is likely a result of the same risk-averse thinking – not all so-called “combustible” cladding poses an imminent threat.
 The results of the University of Queensland’s initial tests on the PA Hospital’s cladding showed that it was “combustible” under certain conditions, though this does not mean it will spontaneously burst into flame.

 Further tests are still underway in Victoria; the Senate committee will hand down its final report in October 2017.